 Prepare for Your Future.

-But first you must be eligible to contribute to a Traditional IRA.
+But first you must be eligible for a Roth IRA.

 - You (or your spouse if filling a joint tax return) must earn compensation from employment.